My Animal (film)

 My Animal is a 2023 Canadian supernatural horror romance film directed by Jacqueline Castel in her feature directorial debut, and written by Jae Matthews.
 Starring Bobbi Salvör Menuez, Amandla Stenberg, Heidi von Palleske, Cory Lipman, Charles F. Halpenny, Harrison W Halpenny, Joe Apollonio, Scott Thompson, Dean McDermott, and Stephen McHattie, the film follows a young woman who is forced by her overbearing parents to keep her lycanthropy a secret until she begins to fall in love with a figure skater.

-My Animal had its world premiere at the Sundance Film Festival, on January 22, 2023, and was later released in select theaters on September 8, 2023.
+My Animal had its world premiere at the Sundance Film Festival, on 22 January 2023, and was later released in select theaters on 8 September 2023.

 Plot

 One full moon night during the 1980s, Heather (Bobbi Salvör Menuez) turns into a wolf for the first time, attacking her human mother Patti and clawing her in the chest.
 Heather inherited this curse from her father Henry.

 Years later, Heather works with Henry at a local diner and plays hockey with her younger twin brothers Cooper and Hardy, while Patti has turned to alcoholism.

 Heather soon meets a young woman named Jonny (Amandla Stenberg), a figure skater who just moved into the neighborhood with her father.
 While Jonny has a boyfriend named Rick, he is less than pleasant to her.
 Heather and Jonny begin to bond and converse with Heather watching her skate at the local rink.

 One night, Heather joins Jonny and her friends at a visit to a casino.
-As it is a full moon again, Heather transforms soon after she heading home, evading notice from her peers.
+As it is a full moon again, Heather transforms soon after she heads home, evading notice from her peers.
 The next morning after Heather is found unconscious and wrapped in a blanket at their doorstep, Patti and Henry remind her that she has to be more careful about transforming in public.

 Heather and Jonny continue hanging out despite the close call.
 At one point, Heather has a fantasy where a naked Jonny is feeding her eggs.
 During one of these hangouts, Heather's younger brothers sneak into a bar and find her getting intimate with Jonny.
 The twins start distancing themselves from Heather, with Hardy acting especially cold toward her.